Introduction

 - Prototyping: Iterative production of a prototype printed circuit board with a few rapid prototyping techniques like CNC milling or 3D printing approaching the required optimized design.

-- PCB Fabrication: These involve practices like etching that consists of the removal of unwanted copper to form the tracing, and drilling which is used to form holes for components mounting and vias.
+- PCB Fabrication: These processes involve etching, which removes unwanted copper to form the traces, and drilling, which creates holes for mounting components and vias.

 - Component Assembly: For the PCB assembly SMT (Surface Mount Technology) or through-hole assembly techniques are adopted to solder components on the PCB followed by checking and the quality check to ensure the functioning.